AISHUSWAPNAB/Data-structure-/README.md

 Day 16
 - 16.1.
 Implement a C Program to find MST for the given graph using Prim's Algorithm
 - 16.2.
 Implement a C Program to find MST for the given graph using Kruskal's Algorithm

+Day 17
+ - 17.1.
+Implement a C Program to find the shortest path for the given weighted directed graph using Dijkstra's Algorithm
+ - 17.2.
+Implement a C Program to find MST shortest path for the given unweighted directed graph using Dijkstra's Algorithm

+Day 18
+-18.1.
+Implement a C Program to find BFS for the given graph -18.2.
+Implement a C Program to find DFS for the given graph